 Social Anxiety Disorder

 Although this disorder is often thought of as shyness, the two are not the same.
 Shy people can be very uneasy around others, but they don’t experience the extreme anxiety in anticipating a social situation, and they don’t necessarily avoid circumstances that make them feel self-conscious.
-In contrast, people with social anxiety aren’t necessarily shy at all.
-They can be completely at ease with people most of the time, but particular situations, such as walking down an aisle in public or making a speech, can give them intense anxiety.
-Social Anxiety Disorder disrupts normal life, and interferes with career or social relationships.
-For example, a worker can turn down a job promotion because he can’t give public presentations.
+In contrast, people with social anxiety are not necessarily shy.
+They can be completely at ease with people most of the time, but situations such as walking down an aisle in public or making a speech, can give them intense anxiety.
+Social Anxiety Disorder disrupts normal life and interferes with career or social relationships.
+For example, a worker can turn down a job promotion because they feel too much anxiety to give public presentations.
 The dread of a social event can begin weeks in advance, and symptoms can be quite debilitating.

 - Contact us if you have questions or if you are ready to get started.